1981 Oldsmobile Cutlass Supreme coupe

 The Cutlass Supreme sure was popular—Oldsmobile sold almost 189,000 of them in the 1981 model year along with another 94,000 Cutlass Supreme Brougham coupes for a total of over a quarter of a million.
 Olds made it well known that the Cutlass brand overall continued to be the most popular car in the United States.

 A few folks are collecting these cars, but they still aren’t common at shows.
-You do see Cutlass Supremes for sale in the Hemming’s Motor News classifieds and on eBay Motors.
-When I updated this blog entry in May 2021, there was a Sandstone Beige 1981 Cutlass Supreme coupe with sandstone vinyl seats, a 3.8 liter/231 ci V6 with a two-barrel carburetor, and 27,000 miles listed on Hemming‘s for $19,500.
+You do see fourth-generation Cutlass Supremes for sale in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer, though non-Hurst/Olds or 4-4-2 versions are relatively rare.

 Make mine Dark Blue Metallic, please.

-Other rear-wheel-drive G-platform (designated A-platform before 1982) cars I have written about include the 1984 Buick Regal Grand National coupe, the 1983 Chevrolet Malibu sedan, the 1981 Chevrolet Monte Carlo Sport Coupe, the 1985 Oldsmobile Cutlass Supreme coupe, the 1980 Pontiac Grand Am coupe, and the 1987 Pontiac Grand Prix coupe.
+Among the many rear-wheel-drive G-platform (designated A-platform before 1982) cars I have written about are the 1980 Oldsmobile Cutlass coupe, the 1980 Pontiac Grand Am coupe, the 1980 Pontiac Grand Prix SJ coupe, the 1981 Chevrolet Monte Carlo Sport Coupe, the 1983 Chevrolet Malibu sedan, the 1983 Monte Carlo SS Sport Coupe, the 1984 Buick Regal Grand National coupe, the 1985 Oldsmobile Cutlass Supreme coupe, the 1987 Buick GNX coupe, and the 1987 Pontiac Grand Prix coupe.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.